joelklabo/XcodeBuildMCP/README.md

 ## Why?

-The XcodeBuild MCP tool exists to streamline and standardise the interaction between AI assistants and Xcode projects.
-By providing a set of dedicated tools that expose common Xcode operations, it eliminates the reliance on potentially outdated or incorrect command-line invocations.
+The XcodeBuild MCP tool exists primarily to streamline and standardise interaction between AI agents and Xcode projects.
+By providing dedicated tools for common Xcode operations, it removes reliance on manual or potentially incorrect command-line invocations.

-This ensures a more reliable and efficient development process, enabling MCP clients to leverage the full capabilities of Xcode seamlessly and without the risk of configuration errors.
+This ensures a reliable and efficient development process, allowing agents to seamlessly leverage Xcode's capabilities while reducing the risk of configuration errors.

+Critically, this MCP enables AI agents to independently validate code changes by building projects, inspecting errors, and iterating autonomously.
+In contrast to user-driven tools like Sweetpad, XcodeBuild MCP empowers agents to automate these workflows effectively.

 ## Features